gregmuellegger/django-autofixture/README.rst

 Now go, do some coding.

-Feel free to drop me a message about critique or feature requests.
+Feel free to drop me a message about critiques or feature requests.
 You can get in touch with me by mail_ or twitter_.

 Happy autofixturing!